mahdi6788/FreelancerApp/README.md

 29. **_Create New Project_**
-    as usual we need to work with backend so we need to create a new function related to API: createProjectApi(). here, we want to send (post) a data that is a new created project to backend: http.post("project/add", data).then(({data}) => data.data)
+    as usual we need to work with backend so we need to create a new function related to API: createProjectApi(). here, we want to send (post) a data that is a new created project to backend: http.post("project/add", data).then(({data}) => data.data) then we create a custome hook : useCreateProject and also use it in where new project is created.

+    30. ***edit***
+    use CreateProjectForm and